akhilsathuluri/akhilsathuluri.github.io/_posts/projects/2018-08-25-risingcamel.md

 ---
 layout: project
-title: "The Rising Camel Problem"
+title: "The Rising Camel Problem: Trajectory optimisation of parallel manipulators"
 date: 2018-08-25
 category: projects
 notempty: "True"
 summary: Considering a quadruped robot in its quadruple stance phase as a parallel manipulator, we attempt to solve the energy-optimal control from sitting to a standing posture, also known as the rising camel problem.
 The idea of powerlifting is also explored.
 image: /images/display_images/rising.gif
 ---